 The city is the southern terminus of the vast water transportation system that navigates Great Slave Lake and the Mackenzie River en route to the Arctic.
 Logging and tourism further bolster the economy.
 Fort McMurray is a service center for surrounding areas and the oil sands plants.

-Note: In 2016, a devastating wildfire swept through Fort McMurray and the surrounding area prompting mass evacuations and destroying thousands of homes.
-Most attractions have returned to their normal schedules as of press time, but it’s a good idea to phone ahead to confirm hours of operation.
+In 2016, a devastating wildfire swept through Fort McMurray and the surrounding area prompting mass evacuations and destroying thousands of homes.
+Evidence of the fire can still be seen.

 Visitor Centers Fort McMurray Tourism 515 MacKenzie Blvd.
 Fort McMurray, AB T9H 4X3.
 Phone:(780)791-4336 or (800)565-3947

 Fort Mcmurray, AB